Last Updated on March 6, 2021

 Make sure you have plenty of supplies on hand for these excursions, especially if you have younger children who aren’t up to building a fire or fishing for their dinner — or if the kid’s attempt to catch dinner falls through.
 Children of any age can benefit from regular camping excursions.
 Getting them used to the woods helps make it familiar territory and prevents panic if they ever end up out there alone.

 Skills They Should Know

-What survival skill should your kids know?
+What survival skills should your kids know?
 That depends on their age — you don’t want to trust that a toddler can tell the difference between nightshade and blueberries — but most older children should know these basic skills.

 - How to build a shelter — This is vital in areas where it gets cold at night.
 Even a basic shelter could mean the difference between a successful night vs. the wild and/or hypothermia.

-- How to build a fire — You need a fire to cook food, boil water and stay warm in cold climates.
+- How to build a fire — You need a fire to cook food, boil water, and stay warm in cold climates.
 In addition to creating a fire, your kids should know how to protect it for the night and how to keep it contained, so they don’t accidentally start a wildfire.

 - How to purify natural water sources — Rivers and streams might look clean, but they could hide dangerous bacteria that could make you ill.
 Boiling or otherwise purifying water could save your life.

 - How to forage for food — While you can survive for three weeks without food, a lack of calories makes it harder to sustain because you won’t have the energy to continue moving forward.
 This is a tricky lesson because there are so many plants that look edible and are fatal — a handful of pokeberries could easily kill an adult, even though they look edible.
 Learning how to set snares can also help them stay full in the woods.